patHyatt/vhs/README.md

 - Likely rework to use GraphAPI to reduce the number of network requests currently needed with the REST approach
 - "Pre-recording" features where there would be groups of movies by a theme.
 When a user clicks, they are presented similar to the search but only for those movies.
 Think a "Arnold" pre-recording, where it's a handful of Arnold Schwarzenegger movies, like Predator, The Running Man, Terminator, etc
 - With location permission, display movies popular in your country
+- Add in dropdown for # of items per page, and/or auto adjust that based on client size.